JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 * The explicit way via setting the `jvmTarget` attribute in the `kotlin` extension or task and `targetCompatibility` in the `java` extension or task.

+JVM target incompatibility occur if you:
+* Explicitly set different values of `jvmTarget` and `targetCompatibility`.
-If you use the second variant or have a default configuration with JDK not equal to `1.8`, different values of `jvmTarget` and `targetCompatibility` cause JVM target incompatibility.
+* Have a default configuration and your JDK is not equal to `1.8`.

 Let's consider a default configuration of JVM targets when you have only the Kotlin JVM plugin in your build script and no additional settings for JVM targets:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">